TACC/Core-Portal-Deployment-Lifecycle-Procedures/pages/overview.md

 - [Phase 11: Portal Sunsetting & Retirement](phase-11.md)
 - [Custom Portal Development (Optional)](customization.md)

-For the detailed list of each Task required to deploy a portal, see the [Deployment Procedures Checklist](pages/checklist.md)].
+For the detailed list of each Task required to deploy the portal, see the [Deployment Procedures Checklist](pages/checklist.md)].

 ---